maxgronlund/heimdallr/README.md

 ### Contributing

-We hope that you will consider contributing to Devise.
-Please read this short overview for some information about how to get started:
+I hope that you will consider contributing to Heimdallr. please drop me an e-mail max@digiramp.com

 ---